 At the end of the fiscal year after an election, the outgoing treasurer shall calculate the amount to be added to the existing surplus fund as follows:

-The outgoing EC will keep the operating funds of the next event (for example, Saraswati puja) for the incoming EC (determined from the historical cost) in the operating account.
+The outgoing EC will keep the operating funds of the next event (for example, Basanta Panchami) for the incoming EC (determined from the historical cost) in the operating account.

 After leaving enough funds for the said event, as discussed above, seventy five percent (75%) of the unspent money from the remaining amount shall be added to the existing Surplus Fund.